Where can I return my container?

 Become a return point partner

-If you’re interested in hosting an RVM, AD or becoming an OTC partner you can find more information here.
+If you’re interested in hosting a reverse vending machine, automated depot or becoming an OTC partner you can find more information here.

 Return Point FAQs